Nervosys/Botnix/docs/packages/weechat.section.md

 }
 ```

-In `nixpkgs` there's a subpackage which contains derivations for WeeChat scripts.
+In `botpkgs` there's a subpackage which contains derivations for WeeChat scripts.
 Such derivations expect a `passthru.scripts` attribute, which contains a list of all scripts inside the store path.
 Furthermore, all scripts have to live in `$out/share`.
 An exemplary derivation looks like this:

 ```nix
 { stdenv, fetchurl }: